-Flags and parameters are stored as symbolic fluid variables which means that they can be accessed by lisp(...), like lisp(print:=5); before calling CRACK. print, for example, is a measure of the maximal length of expressions still to be printed on the screen (the number of factors in terms).
+Flags and parameters are stored as symbolic fluid variables which means that they can be accessed by lisp(...), like lisp(print:=5); before calling CRACK. print, for example, is a measure of the maximal length of expressions to be printed on the screen (the number of factors in terms).
 A complete list of flags and parameters is given at the beginning of the file crinit.red.

 One more parameter shall be mentioned, which is the list of modules/procedures called proc_list.
 In interactive mode this list can be looked at with 'p' or be changed with 'cp'.
 This list defines in which order the different modules/procedures are tried whenever CRACK has to decide of what to do next.
-There are exceptions to this rule possible.
-Some procedures, say P_1 , require after their execution another specific procedure, say P_2 , to be executed, independent of whether P_2 would be next according to $proc_list{-}$.
-This is managed by P_1 writing after its completion the procedure P_2 into a hot-list.
-This list is dealt with in the 'to_do' step which comes always first in proc_list.
+Exceptions to this rule may be specified.
+For example, some procedure, say P_1 , requires after its execution another specific procedure, say P_2 , to be executed, no matter whether P_2 is next according to proc_list or not.
+This is managed by P_1 writing a task for procedure P_2 into a hot-list.
+Tasks listed in the global variable 'to_do_list' are dealt with in the 'to_do' step which should always come first in proc_list.
 A way to have the convenience of running CRACK automatically and still being able to break the fixed rhythm prescribed by proc_list is to have the entry stop_batch in proc_list and have CRACK started in automatic batch mode.
 Then execution is continuing until none of the procedures which come before stop_batch are applicable any more so that stop_batch is executed next which will stop automatic execution and go into interactive mode.
 This allows either to continue the computation interactively, or to change the proc_list with 'cp' and to continue in automatic mode.